 As important as the day has become, we often overlook the drinks to complement those tasty dishes.
 Your Thanksgiving Day drink menu does not have to stop at the dinner table, either.
 From a morning of parade watching to the many football games or getting cozy for a family movie, there are many great drinks that can keep the festive mood throughout the day.

 Enjoying a good breakfast on Thanksgiving Day, then sitting down to watch the Macy's Thanksgiving Day Parade is a tradition for many families.
 It is the perfect opportunity to relax before a day packed with family and cooking.
-There are a few drinks that are perfect for that time before that rush begins.
+There are a few drinks that are perfect for the time before that rush begins.

 Comforting Hot Chocolate

 Start Thanksgiving Day off right with a warm drink that also has kid appeal.
 That means a cup of steaming hot chocolate and we're not talking about the just-add-water cocoa, either.

 Real hot chocolate is a fantastic indulgence, it's rich, creamy, and the ultimate comfort drink.
 Since this is a special day, why not explore a new hot chocolate recipe?
 From the spiced Mexican hot chocolate to the luscious Viennese recipe, there are many delicious variations on this favorite drink.
 You'll even find a few that toss in an adults-only twist.

 The sweet sunrise is a simple way to cheer up your morning OJ.
 It is, basically, a tequila sunrise, hold the tequila.
 Grenadine gives the tart citrus a nice contrast and the sunrise effect makes any day a little brighter.